ajeetverma01/My-College-Web/README.md

-# My College Web 🎓🌐
+# My College Website 🎓🌐

-**My College Web** is a static, one-page website designed to highlight key features of the college, including its history, placements, faculty, facilities, campus, legacy, founder, and courses offered.
-This project aims to demonstrate my web development skills, showcasing a self-made template with modern design principles.
+**My College Website** is a static, one-page website designed to highlight key features of the college, including its history, placements, faculty, facilities, campus, legacy, founder, and courses offered.
+This project aims to demonstrate my web development skills, showcasing a **self-made template** with modern design principles.
 Built using HTML, CSS, and JavaScript, the website offers a clean, **responsive layout** and user-friendly navigation, ensuring a smooth experience across both desktop and mobile devices. 📱💻

 ## Features 🌟